-British tea sales in the Colonies have dropped 70% since passage of the Townshend Acts three years earlier.
+British tea sales in the Colonies have dropped 70% since passage of the Townshend Acts in 1770.

 In May, the British Parliament passes the Tea Act in an ill-fated attempt to prop up the financially struggling British East India Company, which has 18 million pounds of unsold tea sitting in its warehouses.

 Although the Tea Act actually reduces the tax on tea, it creates a monopoly by forcing the Colonists to buy only from the East India Company.

 Why is this a problem?
 Easy - the East India Company ships directly from India, by-passing London merchants with whom the Colonists have trade agreements.

 Furthermore, the Tea Act stipulates that the tea can be sold in the colonies only by British-selected agents in the colonies, further cutting into the profits of local colonial merchants.